IllumiDesk/illumidesk/README.md

 > **NOTE**: You may add any of the variables listed in `ansible/group_vars/all.yml` within your `hosts` file before running the `make deploy` command.

+### LTI 1.3 Authenticator

+> **New in Version 0.6.0**: this setup supports user authentication with the [LTI 1.3 Core Specification](http://www.imsglobal.org/spec/lti/v1p3/) as of version 0.6.0.
+LTI 1.3 is built on top of OAuth2 and OIDC and therefore provides additional security features when compared to [LTI 1.1](https://www.imsglobal.org/specs/ltiv1p1).

+To enable LTI 1.3, update your ansible `hosts` configuration so that `lti13_enabled` is set to `true`.
+Then, add the platform (usually an LMS) endpoints required to establish a trust relationship between the tool and the platform.
+These additional endpoints are provided by the `lti13_private_key`, `lti13_endpoint`, `lti13_token_url`, and `lti13_authorize_url`.
+You also need to specify the `lti13_client_id` used by the platform to associate the tool with an OIDC compatible client id.
+The [`hosts.example`](./ansible/hosts.example) has some example endpoints.
+Keep in mind however, that unlike LTI 1.1 (instructions below), LTI 1.3's trust relationsip between the platform and the tool is explicit.

+Please refer to [the user guide documentation](https://app.gitbook.com/@illumidesk/s/guides/installation-and-configuration/learning-tools-interoperability-lti-1.3) if you need instructions on how to configure the tool using the LTI 1.3 option with specific LMS vendors.

 ### LTI 1.1 Authenticator

 > **New in Version 0.2.0**: with LTI 1.1 enabled, courses and user membership are automatically set for you based on the information located within the LTI 1.1 launch request.
 This feature allows you to dynamically support multiple classes with multiple teacher/learner memberships from the same deployment without haveing to update the configuration files.